Samsung Galaxy Tab S8: Your complete buyer's guide

 You can buy the official Tab S8 Book Cover Keyboard in all three sizes; it's expensive, especially for the Ultra version with backlighting and a trackpad, but it lets you connect or disconnect instantly while bypassing a manual Bluetooth connection.
 Otherwise, you can save a lot of money with a Bluetooth keyboard.

 All three tablets offer 45W charging, so you'll want a charging block and cable capable of hitting that mark.
+We've chosen nine reliable Tab S8 chargers that hit that spec if you need one.

-Samsung Galaxy Tab S8 Software
+Samsung Galaxy Tab S8 software

 All three devices launched with One UI 4.1 based on Android 12.
 Samsung has promised four OS upgrades, meaning it should receive One UI 8 (or Android 16) in 2026.
-It'll also receive five years of security updates through 2027.
+They'll also receive five years of security updates through 2027.

 You can pin your favorite apps to a hidden taskbar on the top-right of the display.
 After you open one app, simply drag the S Pen to reveal the taskbar, then plop a second (or third) app onto the display to split up the screen space between them.
 You can slide the borders between the apps to give one more space than the rest.

 Or, you can pin a small pop-up app above another full-screen app, then minimize that app when you're done with it.
 Whatever multitasking method you prefer, Samsung's software may support it.
-And Samsung has promised to bring Android 12L features to the Tab S8 series later this year, so its multitasking tools should only improve over time.

 Samsung Galaxy Tab S8: Which should you buy?